eight04/inline-js/README.md

 inline-js can read content from different resources, which result in different type of the content (`string` or `Buffer`).
 The type of the content may also affect how transformers work (e.g. `dataurl` transformer).

 * `file`: Default type.
-It reads the content from a file path, which may be relative with the source file.
+It reads the content from a file path, which may be relative to the file which requires the resource.

-	The result could be a utf8 string or a `Buffer`, depending on the extension of the file, using [is-binary-path](https://www.npmjs.com/package/is-binary-path).
+	The result could be a utf8 string or a `Buffer`, depending on the extension of the file.
+(See [is-binary-path](https://www.npmjs.com/package/is-binary-path))

 * `text`: Like `file`, but the result is always a utf8 string.
 * `raw`: Like `file`, but the result is always a `Buffer`.
 * `cmd`: Execute a command and read the stdout as a utf8 string.
 You may pass the second argument which represent the encoding (default: `utf8`).
-Passing `buffer` to use raw `Buffer` object without encoding the result into string.
+Passing `buffer` to get raw `Buffer` object.

 	```
 	Current date: $inline("cmd:date /t")
 	```

-File-like resources would be cached after loaded, so inlining the same file in the same resource type multiple times would only read once.
+File-like resources would be cached after loaded, so inlining the same file with the same resource type multiple times would only read once.

 Command resources are also cached, but it depends on cwd.
 For example:

-* The command `cat some-file` is executed once, with `cwd = "."`.
+* The command `cat myfile` is executed once, with `cwd = "."`.

   ```
   // entry.txt